dingmaotu/mql4-lib/README.md

 4. `Trade` directory contains useful abstractions for trading
 5. `Utils` directory contains various utilities

-In `Lang`, I abstract three Program types to three base classes that you can inherit.
+In `Lang`, I abstract three Program types (Script, Indicator, and Expert Advisor) to three base classes that you can inherit.

 The general usage is as below: